 The most quotable source on the history and construction of an authentic Caesar salad comes from From Julia Child's Kitchen, published in 1975.
-In the book, she recounts a childhood expedition to Tijuana in 1925, the supposed birthplace of the salad, which was created the year before by Caesar Cardini, a San Diego restaurateur who made the trip south of the border to avoid prohibition-era laws.
-Yes, the United States' most famous addition to the salad repertoire actually comes from Mexico.
+In the book, she recounts a childhood expedition in 1925 to Tijuana, the supposed birthplace of the salad, which had been created the year before by Caesar Cardini, a San Diego restaurateur who made the trip south of the border to avoid Prohibition-era laws.
+Yes, the United States' most famous addition to the salad canon actually comes from Mexico.

-Julia recounts how "Caesar himself rolled the big cart up to the table, tossed the romaine in a great wooden bowl...
-I can see him break 2 eggs over that romaine and roll them in, the greens going all creamy as the eggs flowed over them."
-The original, according to Julia, was made with the inner leaves of romaine lettuce—left whole to be eaten with your fingers—tossed with olive oil, lemon juice, parmesan cheese, black pepper, garlic, and eggs that have been boiled for exactly 1 minute.
-Bear in mind, this is a 62-year-old woman with a penchant for storytelling recounting a salad she ate when she was 12—I'd take its veracity with a grain of salt and a sprinkle of parmesan.
+Julia recounts how "Caesar himself rolled the big cart up to the table, tossed the romaine in a great wooden bowl....
+I can see him break two eggs over that romaine and roll them in, the greens going all creamy as the eggs flowed over them."
+The original, according to Julia, was made with the inner leaves of romaine lettuce—left whole, to be eaten with your fingers—tossed with olive oil, lemon juice, Parmesan cheese, black pepper, garlic, and eggs that have been boiled for exactly one minute.
+Bear in mind, this is a 62-year-old woman with a penchant for storytelling recounting a salad she ate when she was 12—I'd take its veracity with a grain of salt and a sprinkle of Parmesan.

-Caesar's daughter Rosa, who Julia interviewed decades after the fact, claims that the salad was created when an unexpectedly busy Fourth of July weekend in 1924 ended with Caesar being forced to make do with only the romaine lettuce, eggs, and condiments he had on hand, tossing the salad tableside to add a bit of cheffy flair.
+Caesar's daughter Rosa, whom Julia interviewed decades after the fact, claims that the salad was created when an unexpectedly busy Fourth of July weekend in 1924 ended with Caesar being forced to make do with only romaine lettuce, eggs, and the condiments he had on hand, tossing the salad tableside to add a bit of cheffy flair.

-I do wonder what the restaurant was doing with more romaine than anything else.
-But if traumatic childhood experiences followed by cathartic turns to crime-fighting are the hallmarks of every superhero origin, then unexpected late night restaurant guests, oddly stocked pantries, and wildly innovative chef-restaurateurs are the hallmarks of a good food origin story.
+I do wonder what the restaurant was doing if it had more romaine than anything else.
+But if traumatic childhood experiences followed by cathartic turns to crime-fighting are the hallmarks of every superhero origin story, then unexpected late-night restaurant guests, oddly stocked pantries, and wildly innovative chef-restaurateurs are the hallmarks of a good food origin story.
 Both are probably equally mythical.

-These days, most Caesar salads are made with an emulsified, pre-mixed, intensely flavored, creamy dressing rather than with the loosely emulsified mix that forms when you attempt Julia's take on Caesar's original recipe.
-So my question: can we combine lessons form the authentic and the modern versions of the salad to come up with something even greater?
+These days, most Caesar salads are made with an emulsified, premixed, intensely flavored creamy dressing, rather than with the loosely emulsified mix that forms when you attempt Julia's take on Caesar's original recipe.
+So, my question: Can we combine lessons from the authentic and the modern versions of the salad to come up with something even greater?

-Like leeks and bellybuttons, romaine can hid bits of grit or dirt in their inner depths, so even pre-washed romaine heads need a good rinse in cold water before serving.
+Like leeks and belly buttons, romaine leaves can hide bits of grit or dirt in their inner depths, so even prewashed romaine heads need a good rinse in cold water before serving.
 In order to maximize their freshness and prevent any bruising, I dry mine on layers of paper towels rather than attempting to spin them in a salad spinner.

 I tear the very largest leaves in half, mostly in the interest of not making life difficult for my wife, who has rather dainty lips.

 Making garlic croutons seems super easy—just toss some bread cubes with minced garlic and oil, then bake them until crisp and light brown, right?
 Yes.
-Except.
-Garlic browns faster than bread.
-You end up with bits of dark garlic on otherwise perfect croutons.
+Except: Garlic browns faster than bread, so you end up with bits of dark garlic on otherwise perfect croutons.
 Here's where a bit of Julia's genius from the original recipe comes into play.
-Rather than tossing the bread with straight-up garlic, instead mix the garlic with olive oil, then press it out through a fine mesh strainer.
-The olive oil is infused with garlic flavor, which then gets transferred to the croutons.
+Rather than tossing the bread with straight-up garlic, mix the garlic with olive oil, then press it out through a fine-mesh strainer.
+The olive oil becomes infused with garlic flavor, which then gets transferred to the croutons.

 For added flavor, I also like to toss the bread with some of the Parmesan cheese.
-I use a trick that I often employ with pizza, adding some cheese before baking, along with a fresh sprinkle after the croutons come out of the oven, giving you the nuttiness of cooked Parm with the sharp bite of fresh-grated.
+I use a trick that I often employ with pizza, adding some cheese before baking and a fresh sprinkle after the croutons come out of the oven, giving you the nuttiness of cooked Parm with the sharp bite of freshly grated.

-And now we get to the real crux of the authentic-vs-modern question: emulsified dressing vs. tableside tossing?
-And more importantly, do we use anchovies or not?
+And now we get to the real crux of the authentic-versus-modern question: emulsified dressing or tableside tossing?
+And, more importantly, do we use anchovies or not?

-Frankly, I prefer the modern emulsified dressing approach.
-Lettuce leaves have a waxy, hyrdophobic coating.
-It's a natural evolutionary adaptation that helps regulate moisture levels inside and outside the plant even with varying humidity or rain fall.
-Oil sticks to leaves but water doesn't.
-So with an unemulsified dressing, the olive oil and bits of egg yolk will stick to your leaves, but the lemon juice and other water-based-liquid elements will fall to the bottom of the bowl.
+Frankly, I prefer the modern, emulsified-dressing approach.
+Lettuce leaves have a waxy, hydrophobic coating, a natural evolutionary adaptation that helps regulate moisture levels inside and outside the plant, even with varying humidity or rainfall.
+Oil sticks to leaves, but water doesn't.
+So, with an un-emulsified dressing, the olive oil and bits of egg yolk will stick to your leaves, but the lemon juice and other water-based, liquid elements will fall to the bottom of the bowl.